nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-12-14-getting-started-definition-done-dod/index.md

 ---
 title: Getting started with a Definition of Done (DoD)
-description: "Learn how to establish a robust Definition of Done (DoD) for your Scrum team to ensure quality and transparency in software delivery.
-Start improving today!"
+description: Learn how to establish a robust Definition of Done (DoD) for your Scrum team to ensure quality and transparency in software delivery.
+Start improving today!
 date: 2020-12-14
 creator: Martin Hinshelwood
 id: "38238"